harness/developer-hub/docs/database-devops/get-started/key-concepts.md

 ### Changeset

-A single set of changes that are deployed and collback together.
+A single set of changes that are deployed and rollback together.
 It refers to a collection of changes made to a codebase in a single commit or transaction in a version control system (VCS) like Git, Mercurial, or Subversion.

 ### Change